How long does counseling last? How often do we meet?

 Will I receive a mental health diagnosis?

 In order to bill insurance companies for counseling/therapy, which is considered a medical treatment, a mental health diagnosis is required.
 It is my belief that all clients have the right to understand their diagnosis and what that diagnosis means, as well as the rights and limitations of confidentiality.
-It is an important conversation and I will always be honest about it.
-Every client has the right to refuse using insurance in order to further protect confidentiality.
 I go over this information with all clients in the first session, but if you have any questions or concerns about this, please ask at any time.

 What ages of clients do you serve?

-I work with clients ages 16 and up.
+At this time, I only work with adults ages 18 and up.

 Do you only work with women?